gabrielgrant/django-ckeditor/README.markdown

     }

-When setting up the `CKEditor` widget in your `Form` class you can pass a `ckeditor_config` keyword argument to specify the config to use:
+When setting up the `CKEditor` widget in your `Form` class you can pass a `ckeditor_config` keyword argument to specify the config to use.
+Either pass the name of a config defined in your settings, or pass a complete configuration dictionary :

     class BlogPostForm(forms.Form):
         title = forms.CharField()